bsc psychology

 Therapist

-These professionals help with emotional, behavioural, and mental health issues.
+These professionals help with emotional, behavioral, and mental health issues.
 A therapist usually prescribes the proper treatment and rehabilitation plans.
 These work towards enhancing the client’s emotional and cognitive position.
 The salary of a therapist can range from INR 2.5 lakh to INR 5 lakh per annum.

 Practitioner